World-of-Workflows/WorkflowsUniversity/docs/16_using_ai/extendedExample.md

 Now change the ```selectTierObjectId``` in the HTTP Response to use this Tiers variable.
 Replace this:
 ![](../images/2024-07-07-15-04-16.png)
 with this Liquid.
-The `| raw ` filter removes the html formattting.
+The `| raw ` filter removes the html formatting.
 ![](../images/2024-07-07-15-05-10-1.png)

-Test your work using https://localhost:7063/ThreeFieldsTest
+Test your work using `https://localhost:7063/ThreeFieldsTest`

 Let's now have the `Tier` field displayed, instead of the alert, and get it to select the correct value of `Tier` based on the 2 other fields.

 Back to ChatGPT.
 Remember we changed the const Tiers data for our variable, so tell ChatGPT:
+{% raw %}
 ```sh
 now set a dropdown field for Tier.  use this code to get the tiersData: